History of the Jews in Russia: Jews in the revolutionary movement

 Many Jews were prominent in Russian revolutionary parties.
 The idea of overthrowing the Tsarist regime was attractive to many members of the Jewish intelligentsia because of the oppression of non-Russian nations and non-Orthodox Christians within the Russian Empire.
 For much the same reason, many non-Russians, notably Latvians or Poles, were disproportionately represented in the party leaderships.

 In 1897 General Jewish Labour Bund (The Bund), was formed.
 Many Jews joined the ranks of two principal revolutionary parties: Socialist-Revolutionary Party and Russian Social Democratic Labour Party—both Bolshevik and Menshevik factions.
 A notable number of Bolshevik party members were ethnically Jewish, especially in the leadership of the party, and the percentage of Jewish party members among the rival Mensheviks was even higher.
 Both the founders and leaders of Menshevik faction, Julius Martov and Pavel Axelrod, were Jewish.

-Because some of the leading Bolsheviks were Ethnic Jews, and Bolshevism supports a policy of promoting international proletarian revolution—most notably in the case of Leon Trotsky—many enemies of Bolshevism, as well as contemporary antisemites, draw a picture of Communism as a political slur at Jews and accuse Jews of pursuing Bolshevism to benefit Jewish interests, reflected in the terms Jewish Bolshevism or Judeo-Bolshevism.
+Because some of the leading Bolsheviks were ethnic Jews, and Bolshevism supports a policy of promoting international proletarian revolution—most notably in the case of Leon Trotsky—many enemies of Bolshevism, as well as contemporary antisemites, draw a picture of Communism as a political slur at Jews and accuse Jews of pursuing Bolshevism to benefit Jewish interests, reflected in the terms Jewish Bolshevism or Judeo-Bolshevism.
 The original atheistic and internationalistic ideology of the Bolsheviks (See proletarian internationalism, bourgeois nationalism) was incompatible with Jewish traditionalism.
 Bolsheviks such as Trotsky echoed sentiments dismissing Jewish heritage in place of "internationalism".

+World War I

+The onset of World War I was marked not only by an outpouring of patriotic statements in the Russian Jewish press but also by the enlistment of nearly 400,000 Jews in the Russian Imperial Army (of whom some 80,000 served at the front during the 1914–1915 campaigns).

+However, Jews were quickly charged with treachery by some Russian military leaders and right-wing politicians, and more than half a million Jews were expelled from western regions of the Russian Empire close to the frontline to the interior of Russia on the grounds that they might collaborate with the enemy.
+Others fled from the frontline areas voluntary.
+Ironically, all this broke the confinement of the Russian Jews to the Pale of Settlement.

+Revolution and civil war

+For Russia the year 1917 brought two revolutions: February Revolution that ended the tsarist rule and the October Revolution that started the long-lasting Bolshevik rule.
+After the February Revolution Jews gained full equality with all other Russian citizens and many became active in politics.
+There were about 3,000 people in the Rusisan political elite in the interrevolutionary months of 1917 and more than 300 of them were Jewish, twice the proportion of Jews in the Rusisan population as a whole.